Guan-Erjia/slate-vue3/docs/pages/introduction/what-difference.md

 Therefore, some asynchronous operations such as `setTimeout` have been removed.

-This change covers the rendering implementation of `slate-vue3/dom` and `slate-vue3`, and some useless interfaces have also been removed from YJS packages
+This change covers the rendering implementation of `slate-vue3/dom` and `slate-vue3`, and some useless interfaces have also been removed from `slate-vue3/yjs` packages

 ## Packages